alexxsanthosh/AboutMe/README.md

 ## Internship
 NeST Cyber Campus
 - Gained practical experience in Internet of Things (IoT) through hands-on projects, with a particular focus on Arduino-based applications.
-E

 ## Contact